Cargo Repositories

 ~/.cargo/credentials.toml. -

-yankandpublish:[registries.artifactory] token = "<AUTH>"Where
+yankandpublish:[registries.artifactory] token = "<TOKEN>"Where:

-Save the changed to the credentials file.
+Save the changes to the credentials file.

 Note

-You can also use JFrog Set me up to copy the snippet populated with your token and environment.
+You can also use JFrog Set Me Up to copy the snippet populated with your token and environment.
 For more information, see Use Artifactory Set Me Up for Configuring Package Manager Clients.

 Next steps: